Grass cutting and weed spraying

 - memorial gardens

-- and also some owned by Worcestershire County Council (within 30mph zones) cut approx six to eight times per summer season.
+- and also some owned by Worcestershire County Council (within 30mph zones) cut approximately six to eight times per summer season.
+More information on travel and roads from Worcestershire County Council

 Weed spraying on main roads, alleyways and public footpaths is routinely programmed in for the first spray in July and a follow up in September.
 Due to the nature of the schedule we don't have the capacity to do reactive work.